Honey Citrus and Thyme Iced Tea

 Drop the thyme into the tea.

-add the honey.
+To the tea, add the honey.

-Remove and discard the tea bags, thyme and citrus slices from the jar (use a large slotted spoon or tongs to remove the thyme and citrus slices).
+Remove and discard the tea bags, thyme and citrus slices from the jar (use a large, slotted spoon or tongs to remove the thyme and citrus slices).

 Serve the tea over ice.